Luca-Skyline/fantasy-game-2024/README.md

 September: Basic Dev Assets are in manufacturing, including music, 3d models, and UI.
 A rough story outline and basic world/levels map of biomes is near completition. <br>
 October: Basic assets complete, specific ones in manufacturing.
 Basic storyline is complete with specific dialog and locations being fletched out.
 Unity project is underway with a rough world map.<br>
-Novemember: Basic menu navigation is complete and parts of the world are filled with assets.
+Novemeber: Basic menu navigation is complete and parts of the world are filled with assets.
 More specific assets still in development.<br>
 December: Storyline is taking shape within the project and assets are being upgraded.<br>
 January: World is continuing to be built and specific events such as boss fights are being produced.<br>
 February: Game has taken shape and small details such as audio and lighting are perfected.
 By mid-February we're in code-freeze and enter beta testing/debugging.
 Write up necassary documentation.<br>